optimagic-dev/optimagic/docs/source/getting_started/when_not_use_estimagic.rst

 ===========================

-estimagic provides tools for the estimation of empirical models, not for the implementation of the model themselves.
+estimagic provides tools for the estimation of empirical models, not for the implementation of the models themselves.
 Consider the following workflow:

 - | **The user sets up a model**, either programming it from scratches or using an already-existing implementation.
 As an example, the model can be a set of